Curated OER

 Woodwind Instruments and Pitch

-Students explore musical pitch.
-In this cross curriculum musical instruments and "sound" physics lesson plan, students identify and describe common traits of woodwind instruments.
-Students research "pitch" and what causes pitch...
+Learners explore musical pitch.
+In this cross curriculum musical instruments and "sound" physics lesson, students identify and describe common traits of woodwind instruments.
+Learners research "pitch" and what causes pitch fluctuation by...

 Curated OER